MicrosoftDocs/visualstudio-docs/docs/ide/file-nesting-solution-explorer.md

 > [!NOTE]
 > In Visual Studio 2022 version 17.2 and earlier, this feature was only supported for ASP.NET Core projects.
-> In version 17.3 and later the projects targetting .NET support file nesting.
+> In version 17.3 and later the projects targeting .NET support file nesting.

 ## File nesting options